Sailing and Walking Adventure for Women – The Inner Hebrides

 • All meals, freshly prepared on board with locally sourced ingredients, delicious and wholesome (Breakfast/ Lunch/ Dinner)

-• Travel from and back to Mallaig
+• Travel from and back to Oban

 • Knowledgeable and experienced guide